 Your confidence in the subject will be reassuring for staff and you’ll make it easier to keep your business on the right side of employment law.
 It can also mean a more amicable parting with employees who are made redundant.

 What is redundancy pay?

 Redundancy pay is a payment you make to workers who have lost their jobs.
-In effect, is a compensation for the loss of work, acting as a cushion between paid employment with you and their next job.
+It is essentially compensation for the loss of work and is there to act as a cushion between paid employment with you and their next job.